 5) Related Legislation.
-The following related bills are being proposed this year:
+The following related bills is being proposed this year:

 AB 107 (Salas) would require all boards within the Department of Consumer Affairs (DCA) to issue a temporary license to a military spouse if they meet specified requirements.
+At its May 7, 2021 meeting, the Board took an "oppose unless amended" position on this bill, and asked to be excluded from its provisions.